2018 NAEd/SPENCER POSTDOCTORAL FELLOWS

 This larger purpose entails three subpurposes.
 The first is to provide a conceptual and analytic framework to detect public two-year institutions across the contiguous United States that have public and private nonprofit four-year institutions within commuting distance.
 The second subpurpose is to apply the proposed analytic framework to recognize institutions in which their students tend to have better academic outcomes (transfer rates and eventual four-year degree attainment).
 This subpurpose will also enable the quantitative measurement of the characteristics of students, institutions, and locality that are related to increases in students’ likelihood of academic success.
 The third subpurpose is to identify the contextual and procedural characteristics of the four community colleges with the strongest positive effects observed in the quantitative part of the study.
 Two of these colleges will have at least one four-year college within commuting distance, and the other two will not have these neighbors.
 Using these colleges as case studies will allow for a better understanding of practices and processes that take place in these institutions that are arguably different based on their location.
 For this last purpose, I will use ethnographic methods based on on-site participant observations and interviews with advisors, faculty, and students.
 This will enable a better understanding of institution-level practices and culture, as well as analysis of their situated contexts as identified in the proposed analytic model.
 As a result of this study, successful community colleges’ processes and strategies in overcoming concentrated disadvantage barriers will be identified.
 Plans of actions and future research will be recommended to replicate these successful practices.

-Yunxiao Chen is an assistant professor in the Department of Psychology and the Institute for Quantitative Theory and Methods at Emory University.
+Yunxiao Chen is an assistant professor in the Department of Statistics at London School of Economics and Political Science.
 He completed his Ph.D. in Statistics at Columbia University in 2016.
+Before joining LSE, Dr. Chen was an assistant professor in the Department of Psychology and the Institute for Quantitative Theory and Methods at Emory University.
 Dr. Chen’s primary scholarly focus is on the development of statistical and computational methods for solving problems in educational and psychological sciences, under three interrelated topics including (1) large-scale item response data analysis, (2) measurement and predictive modeling based on students’ dynamic behavioral data and (3) adaptive designs in educational measurement and learning.
-His articles have been published in a number of leading journals including Psychometrika, Journal of the American Statistical Association, and Applied Psychological Measurement.
+His articles have been published in a number of leading journals including Psychometrika, Journal of the American Statistical Association, British Journal of Mathematical and Statistical Psychology, and Applied Psychological Measurement.

 Statistical Dynamic Analysis of Complex Problem-Solving Items: Inference, Prediction, and Intervention